Jegp/nrf/docs/index.md

 ## What is a **spatial** receptive field?

-A spatial receptive field can be thought of as a kernel that `pattern matches' the incoming signal.
+A spatial receptive field can be thought of as a kernel that <q>pattern matches</q> the incoming signal.
 Formally, it is [the convolution integral](https://en.wikipedia.org/wiki/Convolution) of the input signal with a kernel \\(k\\).

 $$